<img src="https://ws.zoominfo.com/pixel/4CagHYMZMRWAjWFEK36G" width="1" height="1" style="display: none;">

 What This Means For Suppliers

-As we wrote in November with the release of the National Cyber Strategy, this administration is clearly committed to improving and enforcing the cybersecurity regulations related to the Department of Defense and the federal government as a whole.
+As we wrote in November with the release of the National Cyber Strategy, this administration is committed to improving and enforcing the cybersecurity regulations related to the Department of Defense and the federal government.
 This DFARS audit is the first step in ensuring that suppliers are, in fact, compliant with the DFARS mandate and NIST SP 800-171.
-While the DCMA will only be directly assessing the primes and possibly their tier-one suppliers, the Department of Defense audit will surely have a ripple effect through the entire supply chain adn will require suppliers to engage in audit planning and other internal audit management activities to support air-tight information security in accordance with DFARS 800-171.
+While the DCMA will only be directly assessing the primes and possibly their tier-one suppliers, the Department of Defense audit will surely have a ripple effect through the entire supply chain and will require suppliers to engage in audit planning and other internal audit management activities to support air-tight information security in accordance with DFARS 800-171.
 Regardless of where you sit in the supply chain, DFARS compliance is no longer a matter of winning business, and having proper audit reports on hand is critical, a functionality that audit management software can automate for teams.
-We are now to the point where DFARS compliance is a matter of losing business, and not just for you but for your partners as well.
+We are now to the point where DFARS compliance is a matter of losing business, not just for you but for your partners as well.

 About The DFARS Mandate